JAbrokwah/react-graphql-chat-app/README.md

 else: node index.js

-Meet server at: http://localhost:1010/graphql and run querries as you wish
+Meet server at: http://localhost:1010/graphql and run queries as you wish